 In the event of running high current motors, over 5 amps (?), there might be large spikes that can distroy the 555.
 Replacing the 1N4005 diodes with Schottkey diodes or 15 volt Movistors will definately help.

 For Real High Currents, it is possible to Parallel two or more Fets.
 But there should be independent Gate resistors, as well as a 0.05 to 0.1 ohm Source Resistor on each Fet.
 This helps distribute the current evenly between all the Fets.

 Etched and drilled PCB's as well as Parts are usually available for these Circuits.

-A Picture of the first Proto-Type I made and tested
+A Picture of the FIRST "Proto-Type" I made and tested

 Also the Trimpot can be a regular pot, wired off-board.

-HIGHER POWER, Up to "4 Paralleled" Mos-Fets.
+Version-2, A HIGHER POWER, Up to "4 Paralleled" N-Mosfets.
 With the 250K Pot and the .01 Cap on Pins 2 and 6 it will run at about 500 Hz.
 Changing this cap to a .0047 it will run at about 1.15 Khz.
 Changing this cap to a .001 will make it operate at about 4.8 Khz.
 Changing the Pot to a 100K and using a .001 will give a frequency of about 11Khz.